software-students-fall2022/containerized-app-exercise-team10/README.md

 # Handscribe

-Handscribe is an online tool that uses the handprint package to extract text from png, jpg, and jpeg images.
+Handscribe is an online tool that uses the handprint package to extract text from pdf, png, jpg, and jpeg images.

 ## Installation